afincha/validity/README.md

 Validity enables effortless JavaScript form validation and error handling.
 It is built on top of [chriso](https://github.com/chriso)'s [validator.js](https://github.com/chriso/validator.js).
 Big shout-out to chriso for writing this awesome library!

-**Note:** This library only works for forms that are submitted using JavaScript.

 ### Basic Usage

 Include **validitor** and **validity** in your HTML.
 The easiest way is with the combined, compiled version that we offer: